unitn-sml/syn-interventions-algorithmic-recourse/README.md

 # Synthesizing explainable counterfactual policies for algorithmic recourse with program synthesis

+**Please have a look at [unitn-sml/recourse-fare](https://github.com/unitn-sml/recourse-fare) to replicate the following experiments. `recourse-fare` provides a better interface to reproduce the results and for reusing the EFARE and FARE methods.**

+**!!!
+The instructions below are deprecated and they are not guaranteed to work !!!**

 This repository contains the code to reproduce the experiments for the paper "Synthesizing explainable counterfactual policies for algorithmic recourse with program synthesis" (https://arxiv.org/pdf/2201.07135).

 ## 1 Set up the environment